Translations

 Fall 1977 to Spring 1978

-I was a senior at Rogersville High School.
-After school, on Wednesdays, my part-time job was to insert the second section of The Rogersville Review into the first section, as the second section came off the old Linotype press.
+It was my senior year at Rogersville High School.
+After school on Wednesdays, my part-time job was to insert the second section of The Rogersville Review into the first section, as the second section came off the old Linotype press.
 I have many memories on file in my mind.
-I remember them well – despite my “multi-trauma,” of 3/29/2016, that included a concussion, from which I recovered fully.
+I remember them well, despite my “multi-trauma” on 3/29/2016, which included a concussion, from which I recovered fully.

-I very well remember Eleanor Sheets (publisher and editor) and Mildred Shortt (columnist, among other “hats” that she wore), as well as others.
-Eleanor Sheets upheld an exact grammar and style in the editions.
+I well remember Eleanor Sheets (publisher and editor), Mildred Shortt (columnist, among other “hats” that she wore), and others.
+Eleanor Sheets upheld exact grammar and style in the editions.
 She would not have allowed the grammatical errors, over which I try to gloss, in the modern The Rogersville Review.

 March or April 1995

-I can't yet find the following The Rogersville Review article on the “Interweb.”
-(I'm still working on it!)
-The article was included in a March or April 1995 issue of The Rogersville Review – my hometown newspaper.
-The article title is “Ferrells Live Dream of Adventure as Missionaries in the New Russia.”
+I can't yet find the following The Rogersville Review article online.
+The article was included in a March or April 1995 issue of the newspaper.
+The article's title is “Ferrells Live Dream of Adventure as Missionaries in the New Russia.”
 (I corrected the improper lack of capitalization.)
-The image, below, is a photocopy.
-I have been saving the print edition over 20 years.
+The image below is a photocopy.
+I have saved the original print edition for over 20 years.

-I recommend that you enlarge the image, to read the details.
-I did.
-The details are correct, mostly.
-By the way, in 1995, I had learned that the Russian word is “mарихуана.“ It is a transliterated word.
-In late 1994 or early 1995, before we took our six-month furlough, I had no clue what “mарихуана“ meant, in Russian.
-It's weed, man!
+I recommend that you enlarge the image to read the details.
+The details are mostly correct.
+By the way, in 1995, I learned that the Russian word is “марихуана.”
+It is a transliterated word.
+In late 1994 or early 1995, before we took our six-month furlough, I had no clue what “mарихуана” meant in Russian.
+It's marijuana!

-Our first mission work (two weeks only) was in Jamaica, in 1987.
+Our first mission trip (two weeks only) was in Jamaica in 1987.
 There, a man offered me ganja.
 He called me “John Wayne,” since I was wearing a large “sky,” or hat, which I still have.
-I have never smoked or inhaled the stuff – unless the second hand smoke, at a Kiss concert, in Johnson City, Tennessee, got me.
-The man said, “come take a look in my shop” (a large tent in the straw market).
-I replied, “you pay me $5 to look; no guarantee that I buy!”
-He agreed!
-I kept walking – with a bit of a smile!
+I have never smoked or inhaled the stuff, unless the secondhand smoke at a Kiss concert in Asheville, North Carolina, got me.
+The Jamaican man said, “Come, take a look in my shop” (a large tent in the straw market).
+I replied, “You pay me $5 to look; no guarantee that I buy!”
+Surprisingly, he agreed!
+I kept walking away, with a bit of a smile!

 8/9/2021

-The 8/11/2021 edition includes Jeff Bobo's 8/9/2021 sermon of introduction, as the new editor of The Rogersville Review.
+The 8/11/2021 edition includes Jeff Bobo's 8/9/2021 sermon of introduction as the new editor of The Rogersville Review.
 He wrote a fine sermon.
-(I should know, since I've outlined and/or written many sermons, in English mostly, with some in Russian.)
-He seems like a good northerner that became a good southerner (as Mom did).
-(Sidetrack, with apology: what is the difference between northerners and Yankees, who move south?
-A northerner blends in, by respecting and admiring the southern culture.
+(I should know, since I have outlined or written many sermons in English, mostly, with several in Russian.)
+He seems like a good northerner that became a good southerner (as my mother did).
+Sidetrack, with apology: what is the difference between northerners and Yankees who move south?
+A northerner blends in by respecting and admiring the southern culture.
 A Yankee tries to change us.
 Yankees can go home!
-Northerners are welcome!)
+Northerners are welcome!

 Hey, Jeff, you referenced the late Illinois State Senator GeoKaris (or Geokaris).
-The proper spelling is Geo-Karis, according to that Yankee 2/12/2008 Chicago Tribune article.
-(That's my minor editorial correction, with apology.)
+The proper spelling is Geo-Karis, according to a 2/12/2008 Chicago Tribune article.
+That's my minor editorial correction, with an apology.

 By the way, the late Senator Geo-Karis' name, from Greek, is γεω (“earth,” from which geography, geothermal, etc. come) + Χάρις (“grace”).
-It seems that she lived up to her last name, by having given you that quarter.
+It seems that she lived up to her last name by having given you that quarter.
 I hope that she had accepted the Good Lord's free-gift offer.
-If so, I will enjoy conversing with her at Home.
+If so, I will enjoy conversing with her in heaven.

 9/2/2021

-Now, y'all just hold your britches!
-See the next (Family) section, below.
-I want to do a little “Banty Rooster” crowing, as I'd done, in my 6/8/2021 article, for my cousin!
+Now, hold on to your britches!
+In the next section below, I want to do a little “Banty Rooster” crowing, as I did in my 6/8/2021 article for my cousin!

 Family

-My cousin and I went through grade school and Rogersville High School together.
-We graduated high school in 1978.
-Her great grandfather and my great grandfather were brothers.
+My cousin and I went through grade school and high school together.
+We graduated from high school in 1978.
+Her great-grandfather and my great-grandfather were brothers, so we are third cousins.
 My cousin has lived in and visited several countries.
-(I wish that she would create her website, to include the details – instead of using “Farcebook.”)
-I haven't seen my cousin, since high school graduation.
-I know her well enough, by “Interweb” contact.
-The next time I get up to my hometown, I hope to see her – if we can arrange it.
+(I wish that she would create a website and write articles about her experiences.)
+I haven't seen my cousin since high school graduation.
+I know her well enough through online contact.
+The next time I get up to my hometown, I hope to see her, if we can arrange it.

-That's a good article, Becky!
+That was a good article, Becky!
 I enjoyed reading it!
-I remember when some of us boys hid on the bank, beside the Jolly Roger.
-We had walked there, in the dusk to dark, and back.
-We saw several movies for free!
-We could hear the car speakers, which were close enough to us, well enough.
-We saw a few of those almost naked girl shows also.
-(I'm sorry, Mom!
-I never did tell you!)
-Once, the Jolly Roger almost caught us, but we were able to run off in time!
-Those were great times!
+I remember when some of us boys hid on the bank beside the Jolly Roger.
+We had walked there in the dusk-to-dark and back.
+From our hiding point, we saw several movies for free!
+We could hear car speakers that were close enough to us.
+Admittedly, we even saw a few of those almost naked girl shows.
+My parents never did find out.
+Once, an employee at the Jolly Roger almost caught us, but we were able to run off in time!
+Those were great memories!

-Yes, I did pay to see a few movies there too – or Dad paid for us, when I was a boy.
+My parents took us boys to a few movies there.
 When I was old enough to drive, I paid my own way into the Jolly Roger.
-I think that I had a date with me a time or two.
-I don't recall much of the movies, when I had a date with me.
-We were doing other things.
-(Again, I'm sorry, Mom!
-I did behave as a gentleman – mostly!)
+I think that I took a date with me a time or two.
+I don't recall much about the movies when I had a young lady with me.
+We were talking.
+Yes, I did behave as a gentleman!

-By the way, Becky, please tell Jeff Bobo: if he will pay me a quarter (25 cents), for my time, I'd be glad to write an article for The Rogersville Review.
-Also, please tell Jeff that he needs to have his folks update the “about” section on The Rogersville Review's website.
-It doesn't mention him yet.
+By the way, Becky, please tell Jeff Bobo that if he will pay me a quarter (25 cents) for my time, I would be glad to write an article for The Rogersville Review.
+Also, please tell him that the “about” section on The Rogersville Review's website doesn't mention him yet.

 Friends

-Proverbs 18:24 states, in part, by NIV translation from Hebrew, “there is a friend who sticks closer than a brother.”
-Well, that's true.
-I have several friends, who stick closer to me than at least one of my three brothers.
-(One brother is trying to live off government Monopoly soup, apparently.
-That's not how Mom and Dad raised us four boys!)
+Proverbs 18:24b, New International Version, states, “There is a friend who sticks closer than a brother.”
+Several friends stick closer to me than at least one of my three brothers.
+Apparently, he is trying to live off of “government soup.”
+That is not how our parents raised us four boys!

-I have had a friend and brother in Christ, since the fall of 1984.
-He and I shared a dorm room, in Paul Gray, when we attended Freed-Hardeman University (or College, as it was called then).
-I could unpack the memories, in my concussion-recovered brain, but I won't – for now.
+I have had a friend and brother in Christ since the fall of 1984.
+He and I shared a dorm room in Paul Gray when we attended Freed-Hardeman University (or College, as it was then).
+I could unpack the memories from my concussion-recovered brain, but I won't for now.
 My brother and friend lives in Arkansas.
 He is five years younger than me.
-(I had transferred to Freed-Hardeman College, as an “old” man of 24 years, in the fall of 1984.)
+(I transferred to Freed-Hardeman College as an “old” man of 24 years in the fall of 1984.)

 My friend and brother “Roy” and I communicate at times.
 He calls me “Merrill.”
 It's been our joke since 1984.
-“Roy” was a missionary in The Ukraine for ten years.
-He visited Mrs. Appalachian Irishman and me, when we were living in Moscow, Russia.
+“Roy” was a missionary in Ukraine for ten years.
+He visited my wife and me when we were living in Moscow, Russia.
 “Roy” and I haven't communicated with each other in a while.
 Well, we spent an hour or two on the phone together over this last weekend.
-“Roy” is a friend and brother who supported me, by his calls and e-mails, in the early days of my “bionic” recovery (3/29/2016+) – better than other friends did, on an ongoing basis.
+“Roy” is a friend and brother who supported me by his calls and emails in the early days of my “bionic” recovery that started on 3/29/2016.
+He did so better than other friends did on an ongoing basis.
 Thanks, “Roy!”
-I had needed your frequent support and communication back then!
+I needed your frequent support and communication back then!

 Well, I don't mean to slight other friends!
 I have a number of friends that I know will stick “closer than a brother.”
 They have done so many times.
 I have a couple of brothers that I know will stick close as brothers, if I need them to do so.
-Thanks, Lord, for the blessing of close brothers – biological or spiritual!
+Thanks, Lord, for the blessing of close brothers, biological and spiritual!

 Conclusion

 Well, I'll wind this article down now.
-It's about 4:30 PM, on Labor Day (9/6/2021) Monday.
-At least I didn't work from home, for the “Hadean Realm,” today!
-I think I'll publish this article now.
-I have a “poly-tics” article to write – when I get around to it.
-First, however, I recon I may call my three younger brothers, to see how they are getting along.
+It's about 4:30 PM on Labor Day.
+At least I didn't work from home today!
+I'll publish this article now.
+I have a “poly-ticks” article in mind when I get around to it.
+First, however, I reckon I may call my three younger brothers to see how they are getting along.

 Y'all keep turnin' right and goin' straight out there, ya hear!
-If you do, we'll see each other at Home, eventually!
+If you do, we'll see each other in heaven!
 Until then, I hope that you enjoyed this article.
 I enjoyed writing it.

-Today was almost my first hike of the 2021 - 2022 hiking season.
+Today was almost my first hike for the fall, winter, and spring hiking season.
 I thought about it.
-I decided to get this article “under my belt” first.
-Watch out for articles on my future hikes.
-I see them in my mind now.
-I'll GERD (git 'er dun) – as the Good Lord wills.
+I decided to get this article in print first.
+Watch out for articles about my future hikes.
+I see them in my mind.
+I'll GERD (git 'er dun), as the Good Lord wills.
 I have power and will in my “bionic” body!

 No comments: